| This page is in a collection about both human and automatic dealings with audio, video, and images, including

 Streaming, streaming support protocols

-Hardsubs are a jargon term that refers to subtitles that are part of the video, and no special part of it either.
-This doesn't run into support issues, and generally looks good, but they give no choice of language, or whether to display the subtitles or not.
+Hardsubs are a jargon term that refers to subtitles that are mastered to be directly part of the video.
+They have no special status, mask any actual video.
+This avoids all support issues, and usually looks good, but they give no choice of language, or whether to display the subtitles or not.